-All DY pupils will study the Cambridge IGCSE in Combined Science.
-This will be taught by three specialist teachers in purpose-built teaching laboratories.
-Pupils will have two 45-minute lessons per week in each of the three Science subjects, which are Biology, Chemistry and Physics.
+All DY pupils will study the Person Edexcel iGCSE in combined science.
+This will be taught by three specialist teachers in purpose built teaching laboratories.
+Pupils will have four or five 45 minute lessons per fortnight in each of the three science subjects.